 Industrial and commercial solar sectors in India have been way ahead of residential solar growth in past few years.
 However, with Government of India focusing on the residential solar to raise awareness and to involve common man into the fold, residential solar adoption has picked up recently.
 Residential solar capacity, which is currently at 130 MWp, is expected to go 10 times higher and beyond the current capacity within the next couple of years.

 Countries like- Germany, USA (California) have proven that residential solar can be made into a progressive solar sector, allowing people to generate their power directly and minimize their electricity bill.
-To re-confirm the success of Germany and USA, we should point out that within 2014, nearly 7% of Germany’s net electricity consumption came from Solar.
+To re-confirm the success of Germany and USA (California), we should point out that within 2018, nearly 16% of Germany’s net electricity consumption came from Solar.
 Moreover, we are all well aware of California’s recent mandate to install solar panels in all new residential buildings.
 These actions prove how aggressively these countries are moving towards complete solarisation, by involving residential consumers.

 Evaluating the Case for Rooftop Solar on Residential Buildings in India

-In 2017, residential rooftop solar grew by 45% over the last year.
+In 2017, residential rooftop solar grew by 45% over the last year and in 2018, it grew 75% y-o-y.
 In addition, Government of India is offering 30% capital subsidy to residential rooftop solar customers to encourage higher green energy adoption.

 And although, statistics show that marketing potential of the rooftop solar in the country stands up to 1,24,000 MW, India added only 864 MW of rooftop solar capacity in 2017, total capacity amounting to ~1.2 GW.
-Even states that are leading India in rooftop solar capacity- Maharashtra (237 MW), Tamil Nadu (191 MW) Rajasthan (129 MW), Karnataka (125 MW), Gujarat (103 MW) have commercial and industrial installations to credit (taking 63% and 66% share) for their current solar capacity, while residential capacity stands at a meagre level.
+Even states that are leading India in rooftop solar capacity- Maharashtra (237 MW), Tamil Nadu (191 MW) Rajasthan (129 MW), Karnataka (125 MW), Gujarat (103 MW) have commercial and industrial installations to credit (taking 30% and 61% share) for their current solar capacity, while residential capacity stands at a meagre level (9% in 2019).

 If we are to compare India’s Residential rooftop solar capacities with solar dominant countries, we will see a huge gap, which highlights the reason behind this scenario.